Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To identify the lane pixels, I used a histogram on the lower half of the image using `np.sum(...)`, see testing in code cell no. 17 and actual implementation in the pipeline in my function `slide_windows(...)` in code cell no. 18.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The lanes are where the two spikes are.

 ![alt text][histogram]

+By using a `Sliding window` approach, where I identified all the 'white' pixels in the binary in 9 windows, moving/sliding up from the bottom to the top of the image, two arrays of x,y for the left and the right line were obtained.
+These coordinates were used in the `np.polyfit(...)` function and two second order polynomials were returned.
+Her the polynomials are drawed on the warped image together with pixels used and the bounding box of the nine sliding windows:

+![alt text][polynomials]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.